 DURABILITY AND ENVIRONMENTAL IMPACT OF CEMENT MORTAR LININGS

-The objective of this programme of work is to provide guidance on the use of cement mortar linings in relation to their durability, effect on water quality and disposal of associated effluents.
+The objective of this programme of work is to provide guidance on the use of cement mortar linings, with regard to their durability (lifetime), effect on water quality and their environmental impact associated with effluent disposal.
+The objective of this report is to update the contributors to this programme of work of current progress.